Navid200/xDrip/docs/Nightscout/NS_setup.md

 ## Setting up Nightscout
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> Setting up Nightscout

 We will now log into our new Nightscout, installed on the Google Cloud virtual machine, and set it up.
+Everything we do on this page is done on a regular web browser on your computer or mobile, and not in the virtual machine.

 Use a web browser and enter your hostname (from when you [registered](./noip_com) for noip.com).
 This will bring up your Nightscout.
 It will ask you for a password.
 Use the API secret you chose earlier when you [installed](./NS_Install) Nightscout.
 Check "Remember this device" checkbox to avoid having to re-enter it.